Involuntary Terminations: New Jersey

 - The Conscientious Employee Protection Act (CEPA) guards New Jersey employees from retaliation in the workplace based on their objection to certain types of misconduct in the workplace.
 See The Conscientious Employee Protection Act.

-- The New Jersey Worker Adjustment and Retraining Notification Act (NJ WARN) significantly enhances the protections afforded to employees by federal legislation.
-See The New Jersey WARN Act.
+- The New Jersey Worker Adjustment and Retraining Notification Act (mini-WARN Act) significantly enhances the protections afforded to employees by federal legislation.
+See New Jersey WARN Act.